ScienceComputing/Python_Programming/Utilities/OOP.md

 ```
 object = attributes/variables + methods/functions
 ```
-Encapsulation is a distinctive feature of OOP, which bundles the attributes with the methods operating on them The object is a realization of a class with particular attribute values In python, everything is an object, even a function
+- Encapsulation is a distinctive feature of OOP, which bundles the attributes with the methods operating on them
+- The object is a realization of a class with particular attribute values
+- In python, everything is an object, even a function is an object

 ```
 # List all the attributes and methods of an object